ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/mesh/thread_intro.md

 In most cases, the REED, MED and SED configurations are enough to build a network.

-For an end device or a router example, see [mesh minimal example](https://github.com/ARMmbed/mbed-os-example-mesh-minimal).
+For an end device or a router example, see the [mesh minimal example](https://github.com/ARMmbed/mbed-os-example-mesh-minimal).

 #### End devices